Turning Point Center of Addison County

 Alcoholics Anonymous is an international fellowship of men and women who have had a drinking problem.
 It is nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.
 There are no age or education requirements.
 Membership is open to anyone who wants to do something about his or her drinking problem.

-Meeting in person on Monday, Wednesday, and Friday at Turning Point at 5:30pm.
+Meeting IN-PERSON on Monday, Wednesday, and Friday at 5:30pm.

 CLICK HERE TO JOIN